puppetlabs/puppet-docs/source/puppetdb/1/install_from_source.markdown

 [configure_postgres]: ./configure.html#postgresql-db-settings
 [configure_heap]: ./configure.html#configuring-the-java-heap-size

 If possible, we recommend installing PuppetDB from packages.
-However, if you are installing PuppetDB on a system without official packages, or if you are testing or developing a new version of PuppetDB, you will need to install it from source.
+However, if you are installing PuppetDB on a system not supported with official packages, or if you are testing or developing a new version of PuppetDB, you will need to install it from source.

 Step 1: Install Prerequisites